joaocabral/ubuild-jekyll/index.md

   slug: about
   headline: Who we are
   content: We are a group of people passionate for Natural Language Technologies.
     We are crazy about making things work and bringing you the best AI voice solutions for your needs.<br>VoiceTune is a spin-out from Trinity College Dublin.
 Our team includes researchers with more than 10 years of research experience in speech signal processing, natural language processing, and machine learning.
 - template: 1-column-text
   block: one-column-1
   content: "<ul><li><p>Very fast speech synthesis engine: Faster than real-time</p></li><li><p>Library
-    English voices in multiple accents: Many native accents from different countries and regions</p></li><li><p>Custom/Brand voices built for you: We build new AI voices that meet your requirements, get in contact with us to know more</p></li><li><p>Multiple
+    English voices in multiple accents</p></li><li><p>Custom/Brand voices built for
-    Languages: English, Italian, Spanish and custom voices in more languages upon request</p></li><li><p>Easy to use with VoiceTune's web interface or API</p></li></ul>"
+    you: We build new AI voices that meet your requirements, get in contact with us to know more</p></li><li><p>Custom voices in multiple languages</p></li><li><p>Easy to use with VoiceTune's web app or API</p></li></ul>"
   headline: Voices for All Needs
   slug: product
 - template: 1-column-text